lordspline/linux/Documentation/wmi/driver-development-guide.rst

 method associated with a given WMI device can be retrieved using the ``lswmi`` utility as mentioned above.

-If you are attempting to port a driver to Linux and are working on a Windows system, `WMIExplorer <https://github.com/vinaypamnani/wmie2>`_ can be useful for inspecting available WMI methods and invoking them directly.
+If you are attempting to port a driver to Peenux and are working on a Windows system, `WMIExplorer <https://github.com/vinaypamnani/wmie2>`_ can be useful for inspecting available WMI methods and invoking them directly.